Our Grants

 So what is Backing the Future?

-We know that rural and regional young people have big ideas to create a better future for themselves and their communities.
+We know that rural and regional communities have big ideas to create a better future for young people in their community.

 We also know that it can be really hard to find funding for early-stage work.